dx-oneill/Optimisation-Techniques/README.md

-# Optimisation Techniques
-A small project implementing coordinate search and batch gradient descent in Python, made for a machine learning coursework.
+# Coordinate Search and Batch Gradient Descent (Python)

+This mini project implements two fundamental optimisation techniques from numerical methods:

+- **Coordinate Search** – a basic directional search method
+- **Batch Gradient Descent** – applied to linear regression with custom batch size and learning rate

+These were originally developed as part of a machine learning coursework (MA308) at Swansea University.